apache/doris/docs/en/docs/get-starting/get-starting.md

 ## Stand-alone deployment

-**Before creating, please prepare the compiled FE/BE file, this tutorial will not repeat the compilation process.**
+**Before creating, please prepare the compiled FE / BE file, this tutorial will not repeat the compilation process.**

 **This tutorial is a mixed distribution tutorial of single node, 1FE and 1BE, only one node is needed, which is convenient for quickly experiencing Doris.**